Li-Xinqi/scConGraph/README.md

 ## Installation
-CINEMA-OT requires `python` version 3.7+.
+scConGraph requires `python` version 3.7+.
 Install directly from pip with:

     pip install scConGraph

-The LINE toolkit achieved in LINUX version should be downloaded and installed from https://github.com/tangjianpku/LINE.git before using scConGraph.
+The LINE toolkit achieved in LINUX version should be downloaded and installed from https://github.com/tangjianpku/LINE.git **before using scConGraph**.

 ## Tutorial
 The vignette of `scConGraph` can be found in the project [wiki](https://github.com/Li-Xinqi/scConGraph/wiki).